-You’ve heard the fuss over processed foods—but do you know what ultra-processed foods are?
+You’ve heard the fuss over processed foods (they can have various negative health consequences, including suppressing your immune system)—but do you know what ultra-processed foods are?
 First off, know that there are different levels of processing when it comes to the things we eat.
 Fresh fruits and vegetables appear in stores in basically their natural form.
 Things like milled oats and canned or frozen vegetables are minimally processed and are still pretty nutritious.

 Ultra-processed foods are exactly why they sound like.
 “Think products like boxed cake mixes, instant noodles, and chicken nuggets,” says Amy Gorin, MS, RDN, and owner of Amy Gorin Nutrition.
 “These usually have a long ingredient list with additives and preservatives.”

 If you’re like me, you rarely leave the house without a snack in some kind of plastic wrapper tucked away in a coat pocket or squished at the bottom of your bag.
 The unfortunate reality is that many of these snacks contain a bunch of added preservatives and opaque ingredients.
 They kind of need to, in order to stay “fresh” in their wrappers and boxes for so long.
 Obviously, these aren’t so great for your long-term health either.